jairo-litman/cidoka-lang/readme.md

-# The Boludo Programming Language
+# The Cidoka Programming Language

 This repo is an implementation of the Monkey Programming Language.
 Built by following Thorsten Ball's two books on the topics of [interpreters](https://interpreterbook.com/) and [compilers](https://compilerbook.com/).